Leshabela: Shrewsbury Town sign Leicester City star on loan

 “A regular in the Leicester U23's squad, the South African under-international has represented his country at the 2019 Africa U20 Cup of Nations and the 2019 Fifa U20 World Cup and joins the Shrews amid interest from a host of Football League clubs.”

-Speaking after signing the player, Town’s Manager Steve Cotterill admitted he was delighted to welcome the midfielder to the club and was looking forward to working with the promising youngster.
+Speaking after signing the player, Town’s Manager Steve Cotterill was delighted to welcome the midfielder to the club and was looking forward to working with the promising youngster.

 “He's a lad we've been looking at for a while,” Cotterill told the same portal.
 “He's been on trial with Luton for a little while and I think they were interested in a permanent deal.